tayganr/purviewlab/modules/module10.md

 **Types**

 A definition (or blueprint) as to how a particular type of metadata object can be created.
 This is similar to the concept of a Class in object-oriented programming.
-For example: The type definition for an `azure_sql_table` is of category `ENTITY` and contains unique attributes such as `principalId`, `objectType`, etc, in addition to inherited attributes such as `name`, `qualifiedName`, and more.
+For example: The type definition for an `azure_sql_table` is of category `ENTITY` and contains attributes such as `guid`, `qualifiedName`, `description`, etc.

 <details><summary>JSON Code Snippet: Azure SQL Table (Type)</summary>
 <p>